PhosWaM abbreviates "Phosphorus from source to sea - Integrated phosphorus and water resources management for sustainable water protection".

-Input pathways of phosphorus into the Warnow River and measures to reduced riverine phosphorus loads are assessed in the PhosWaM project.
-Individual phosphorus fractions are considered.
-Finally, the contribution of the Warnow River to the phosphorus budget of the Bay of Mecklenburg is evaluated by marine biogeochemical model simulations.
+First, input pathways of P into the Warnow River and measures to reduced riverine P loads were assessed in PhosWaM.
+Second, scenario simulations of P inputs from the Warnow River into the Baltic Sea were performed.
+Finally, the contribution of the Warnow River to the P budget of the Bay of Mecklenburg was evaluated by marine biogeochemical model simulations.
 The results of these model simulations are published here.

 The project PhosWaM (FKZ 033W042) is one of 15 joint research projects within the BMBF funding measure "Regional Water Resources Management for Sustainable Protection of Waters in Germany" (ReWaM).
 ReWaM is part of the BMBF funding priority "Sustainable Water Management" (Nachhaltiges Wassermanagement, NaWaM) in framework program "Research for Sustainable Development" (Forschung für Nachhaltige Entwicklung, FONA).